 Exaggerations and generalizations should be avoided when addressing the news media.
 If you want to come across as optimistic, give them facts that are backed up by evidence rather than using superlatives, which can wear thin quickly and make readers suspicious.

-Let’s look at the worst PR examples that tool place in recent years and what exactly we should learn from them.
+The last couple of years were packed with numerous ad and PR disasters.
+Let’s look at the worst PR examples that took place in recent years and what exactly we should learn from them.

 By the way, if you are struggling with a good media PR campaign, you can turn to the PRNEWS.IO agency.

 PRNews is the first content online content store for distributing brand content.
 In particular, we help you share PR content (news, press releases, etc) across relevant media channels.
 The list of our media partners is large: from local publishers to international websites.
 Besides, we provide copywriting services for clients who want to generate PR posts together with a professional.

 Create an account, choose the media outlet, submit a text, and wait till the publication is out!